Write for The Guitar Answer Guy – Guest Posting Guidelines

 We’ve all heard the advice: “Don’t write above a 4th grade level.”
 I disagree, but I’m not looking for a college dissertation here either.
-At a minimum, I expect you to understand the rules of basic punctuation and grammar, and you should be someone who would generally describe themselves as “a professional writer.”
-When you fill out the form below, please include links to other articles you have written.
+At a minimum, I expect you to understand the rules of basic punctuation and grammar, and you should be someone who would generally describes yourself as a writer, blogger, journalist, etc. When you fill out the form below, please include links to other articles you have written.

 A few other points to note:

 - Minimum word count is 800 words.